codingMustache/codingMustache/README.md

 ## Daily Trivia

-In programming, what do you call functions with the same name but different implementations?
+Unix Time is defined as the number of seconds that have elapsed since when?
- 1. Overloading
+ 1. Midnight, July 4, 1976
- 2. Inheriting
+ 2. Midnight on the creator of Unix&#039;s birthday
- 3. Abstracting
+ 3. Midnight, July 4, 1980
- 4. Overriding
+ 4. Midnight, January 1, 1970

 <details>
   <summary>Answer</summary>
-  Overloading
+  Midnight, January 1, 1970
 </details>